pawel-boczarski/stagira/README.md

 The mutable parameters are called "accidental matter", and the immutables are called "accidental species".

-## Restricted function calls in Stagyra
+## Restricted function calls in Stagira

 This is good, prior to calling each function, so that we know what can be read and what can be written by this function.
 This is why all commands have the "restriction part".
 So:

 `[out] print("Hello world!");`

-tells the Stagyra interpreter that this function will write to output,
+tells the Stagira interpreter that this function will write to output,

 `[1](0) get[1](0)`